Our President is On the Road

 Meanwhile, also in December, Crowley participated in the Leadership Snohomish County Signature Program, which held a daylong training.

-“The day’s subject was Washington state elections and the conversation was lively,” Crowley said.
+“The day’s subject was Government and Public Policy and the conversation was lively,” Crowley said.

-The panel Crowley participated in focused on government and public policy, and also featured Snohomish County Auditor Garth Fell and Washington Secretary of State Steve Hobbs.
+The panel Crowley participated in also featured Snohomish County Auditor Garth Fell and Washington Secretary of State Steve Hobbs.

 "A successful democracy demands our engagement.
 You give up your power if you do not vote.
 Democracy needs you now, more than ever."